Syphilis has increased 128% among women in Houston since 2019 - Local News 8

 By Zoe Sottile, CNN

-(CNN) — The Houston Health Department has reported a syphilis outbreak, with an increase of 128% among women in the city, and a ninefold increase in congenital cases in Houston and Harris County since 2019.
+(CNN) — The Houston Health Department has reported a syphilis outbreak, with an increase of 128% among women in the city, and a ninefold increase in congenital cases in Houston and the surrounding Harris County area since 2019.

 Health officials announced the outbreak in a Thursday news release.